Lab "Real-time Signal Processing"

 Registration procedure:

-If you want to sign up for this laboratory, you need to register with the following information:
+If you want to sign up for this laboratory, you need to register with the following information in the registration form

 The registration is binding.
-A deregistration is possible by sending a mail with your name and matriculation number to This email address is being protected from spambots.
-You need JavaScript enabled to view it. and This email address is being protected from spambots.
-You need JavaScript enabled to view it.
-(CC) until Tuesday, 16.04.2024 at 11:59 pm.
+A deregistration is possible by sending an e-mail with your name and matriculation number to This email address is being protected from spambots.
+You need JavaScript enabled to view it. until Wednesday, xx.xx.2024 at 23:59 am.
 All later cancellations of registration will be considered as having failed the lab.

-Requirements, rules and commitments depend on the chosen topic and will be announced at the preliminary meeting (attendance is mandatory).
+Requirements, rules and commitments will be announced at the first experiment (attendance is mandatory).

 Attendance at all of the final presentations on the 09.07.2024 at 08:15 am is mandatory as well to pass the lab.